 Activity Tracking and visibility:

 The natural flow of business means employees move around within the organization.
 They switch departments or leave the company.
-For an organization to change credentials every time a user with shared-account access leaves or switches departments is not only unscalable its also impracticable, leaving a lot of room for human error.
+For an organization to change credentials every time a user with shared-account access leaves or switches departments is not only unscalable, but it’s also impractical, and leaves a lot of room for human error.

-The lack of monitoring on shared accounts leave a major missing parameter in the identity and access policy of a company, what was shared could be shared again, within the company or with unknown actors that can assume the identity of legitimate users, which can cause corporate account takeover (CATO)
+The lack of monitoring on shared accounts leaves a major missing parameter in the identity and access policy of a company — what was shared could be shared again, within the company or with unknown actors that can assume the identity of legitimate users — which can cause corporate account takeover (CATO).